Acts 18:18b At Cenchreae he (Paul) had cut his hair, for he was under a vow.

 ALL are the same before the Lord!

-Therefore, Paul was either a hypocrite, mentally deranged, or he has been misunderstood and he truly did keep the Law of Moses (see Acts 21:24 above)!
+Therefore, Paul was either a hypocrite, mentally deranged, or he has been completely misunderstood, and truly did observe and keep the Law of Moses (see Acts 21:24 above)!

 - A hypocrite: he told everyone he met to not keep the Law of Moses, that the Law of Moses is abolished, yet he himself kept it as a valid Law, worth observing; “do as I say but not as I do…”

 - Mentally unstable: because he didn’t have a rational or a logically consistent doctrine; “hey Timothy, let me circumcise you so we can go tell all the other believers that if they get circumcised they’ve fallen from grace”!
 It’s abolished, it’s not, it’s abolished, it’s not, it’s abolished , it’s not…